sayshark75/ExpressTemplate/Readme.md

 - There are some uploading routes, which help in different conditions

-- We can upload a Sngle File
+- We can upload a Sngle File.

 - We can Upload Multiple files from Single Input.